No more makeup days expected in RSU 73

-JAY — The Regional School Unit 73 board of directors learned Thursday night the district has finished making up snow days from this past winter.
+JAY — The Regional School Unit 73 board of directors learned Thursday night plans made earlier will finish making up snow days from this past winter.

-The board voted in March to eliminate late-arrival Wednesdays to make up three school days that were canceled because of weather.
+The board voted in March to eliminate late-arrival Wednesdays for the rest of the year to make up three school days that were canceled because of weather.

 “If we have another storm day, we will have to think about (making up that day),” Spruce Mountain High School Principal TJ Plourde said.